harshraj24/harshraj24/README.md

 - 🔭 I’m currently a Final year Student @ Asansol Engineering College
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Front End Technologies
-- 📫 How to reach me : https://harshraj.xyz
+- 📫 How to reach me: https://harshraj.xyz
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I Love to play Guitar